Month: October 2018

 It's time for another week of live streaming on my YouTube channel!
 I have a few subjects in mind, but please let me know if there's anything you would like to see.

-You don't have to stop growing vegetables just because of the season.
-I actually sow seeds in October.
+You don't have to stop growing vegetables just because it's getting colder outside.
+I actually sow in October.
 These are my best picks for sowing new seeds in fall!

 Protect your crops with plant cover